 Hardy in USDA Zones 5-8

 Water regularly until well-established, traditionally around 3 months.
-Afterwards, supplemental watering may be required a couple times a week.
+Afterward, supplemental watering may be required a couple of times a week.
 During the second growing season, watering your Wintergreen Boxwoods once a week during dry weather should be sufficient.

 Well-draining soil is essential as Boxwoods are prone to root rot in poorly-draining soil.
 Contrary to a common perception, Boxwoods do NOT care for acidic soil.
 Plant them in soil with a pH between 6.5-7.2.